Date: Thursday, November 15, 2012 Time: 7:30 p.m Number of guests: 13 pax Location: Bandar Utama

 When the potatoes have cooled, cut each potato in half and, using a spoon or a melon baller, scoop the flesh out of the skins, leaving as little flesh as possible.
-Place the potato flesh in a large bowl and add the 105 gm of butter, the sour cream, whipping cream, salt, and pepper and mash until chunky-smooth.
+Place the potato flesh in a large bowl and add the 105 gm/half block of butter, the sour cream, whipping cream, salt, and pepper and mash until chunky-smooth.
 Add the bacon and sausages, cubed white Cheddar, half of the grated Cheddar, the green onions, and eggs and mix thoroughly.

 Butter a 9 by 13-inch casserole with the remaining tablespoon of butter and reduce the oven temperature to 190 degrees C.

 Place the seasoned potato mixture in the prepared casserole and top with the remaining grated Cheddar.
 Bake for 35 to 40 minutes, or until bubbly around the edges and heated through and the cheese on top is melted and lightly golden.
 Serve hot.

 - 2 pounds Granny Smith apples, sliced 1/2-inch thick